-Three expert groups participated: patients, surgeons and other health professionals from five regions (Australasia, Denmark, Spain, Great Britain and Ireland, and North America) and in three languages (English, Spanish, and Danish).
-The primary outcome measured was the priorities for the definition of LARS.
+5 regions (Australasia, Denmark, Spain, Great Britain and Ireland, and North America) and in 3 languages (English, Spanish, and Danish).

+MAIN OUTCOME MEASURE: The primary outcome measured was the priorities for the definition of low anterior resection syndrome.

-Results Three hundred twenty-five participants (156 patients) registered.
-The response rates for successive rounds of the Delphi survey were 86%, 96% and 99%.
+RESULTS: Three hundred twenty-five participants (156 patients) registered.
+The response rates for successive rounds of the Delphi survey were 86%, 96%, and 99%.
 Eighteen priorities emerged from the Delphi survey.
-Patient consultation and consensus meetings refined these priorities to eight symptoms and eight consequences that capture essential aspects of the syndrome.
-Sampling bias may have been present, in particular, in the patient panel because social media was used extensively in recruitment.
+Patient consultation and consensus meetings refined these priorities to 8 symptoms and 8 consequences that capture essential aspects of the syndrome.

+LIMITATIONS: Sampling bias may have been present, in particular, in the patient panel because social media was used extensively in recruitment.
 There was also dominance of the surgical panel at the final consensus meeting despite attempts to mitigate this.

-Conclusion This is the first definition of LARS developed with direct input from a large international patient panel.
-The involvement of patients in all phases has ensured that the definition presented encompasses the vital aspects of the patient experience of LARS.
-The novel separation of symptoms and consequences may enable greater sensitivity to detect changes in LARS over time and with intervention.
+CONCLUSIONS: This is the first definition of low anterior resection syndrome developed with direct input from a large international patient panel.
+The involvement of patients in all phases has ensured that the definition presented encompasses the vital aspects of the patient experience of low anterior resection syndrome.
+The novel separation of symptoms and consequences may enable greater sensitivity to detect changes in low anterior resection syndrome over time and with intervention.